sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Receiving API
 - APIs for event receive are provided.
-- EVENT_RECV_INIT to initialize once and EVENT_RECV is called for each event read.
+- An init API to initialize once and receive is called for each event read.
 - The receiver API uses the index to compute missed count of message per source per reader and pass it along with the message in read call, as optional o/p val.